GenesysDX-Bold360/Html-Chat-Sdk/README.md

 ```javascript
 npm run build
 ```
-All this is really doing is:
+This is the equivalent of running:
 ```javascript
 npm install && gulp
 ```